ionic-team/ionic-framework/core/src/components/reorder-group/readme.md

 # ion-reorder-group

-The reorder group is a wrapper component for items with the `ion-reorder` component, Check the [Reorder documentation](../reorder/) for further information about the anchor component that is used to drag items within the `ion-reorder-group`.
+The reorder group is a wrapper component for items using the `ion-reorder` component.
+See the [Reorder documentation](../reorder/) for further information about the anchor component that is used to drag items within the `ion-reorder-group`.

 Once the user drags an item and drops it in a new position, the `ionItemReorder` event is dispatched.
-A handler for it must be implemented by the developer to keep the item's new position.
+A handler for it should be implemented that calls the `complete()` method.

+The `detail` property of the `ionItemReorder` event includes all of the relevant information about the reorder operation, including the `from` and `to` indexes.
+In the context of reordering, an item moves `from` an index `to` a new index.

 ```js
 reorderGroup.addEventListener('ionItemReorder', (ev) => {